 This makes your work easy and each time to prepare food for the plants, you can be sure it’s perfectly balanced for their use.

-Secondary nutrients are calcium, magnesium, and sulphur.
+Secondary nutrients are calcium, magnesium, and sulfur.
 The most important are calcium and magnesium.
 Together they are often called cal-mag.
 Cal-Mag deficiency is one of the most common problems that cannabis growers face.

 Other cannabis growing supplies